loganmcbroom/Falter/README.md

 ### Scripting

 Writing about how to click a gui is easy, telling someone how to program not so much.
 Maybe I should first tell you, I'm not going to teach you how to program in Lua here.
-It's expected that you either know a tiny bit about coding, or are willing to google stuff while you work.
+It's expected that you either know a bit about coding, or are willing to google stuff while you work.
 The sky is the limit on what you can do, but here are the basic things you'll need to know.
 The first is that whatever inputs you passed into the script are stored in an array called "inputs".
 The second is that Lua is one-indexed, so don't go trying to access inputs[0].
-The inputs object is not just a plain array of Audios by the way, it is an "AudioVec" typed object, which I will explain in a minute.
+The inputs object is not just a plain array of Audios by the way, it is an "AudioVec" type object, which I will explain in a minute.
 You can apply algorithms to the inputs however you see fit, or you can pass in no inputs and generate your sounds entirely within the script using Audio.synthesize or PV.synthesize.
-When you are done processing, return any number out Audio objects from the script, and they will appear in the output clip list.
+When you are done processing, return any number of Audio objects from the script, and they will appear in the output clip list.
 If anything goes wrong in the script, an error will be dumped to the logger, and the thread will turn red.

 #### Types